 Unfortunately, the couple had not checked whether their Medicare policy provided coverage for the cruise.

-In fact, there are quite limited circumstances that will allow for Medicare coverage during a cruise.
+In fact, as Consumer Rescue’s special features columnist, Abe Wischnia, explained in his article on the topic, there are quite limited circumstances that will allow for Medicare coverage during a cruise.

 Consumer alert: Medical treatment on a cruise is expensive